isabella232/journey-optimizer-learn.en/help/challenges/create-segments-challenge.md

 ---
-title: Create segments - Challenge
+title: Challenge 1 - Create segments
 description: Apply what you learned about creating segments and test your skills.
 kt: 8417
 feature: Segments